An offshore structuring strategy can be one of the best things you do for your business.

 But there’s a problem: they aren’t banking experts.
 They aren’t entrepreneurs.
 They don’t have long-standing banking relationships.
 So, they’re clueless when it comes to determining the best banking and payment solutions for your business.

-Sure, they can be invaluable when navigating legal issues and tax systems, but they don’t have the right mix of knowledge to sort out out banking and payment processing logistics for your business.
+Sure, they can be invaluable when navigating legal issues and tax systems, but they don’t have the right mix of knowledge to sort out banking and payment processing logistics for your business.

 You: “How should I structure my business?”